 Student : Very true!
 A deeply touched Maradona overflowed in Bangla and said, “Bharat amaar desh, Kolkata ke ami bhalo bashi.”

-Teacher : And think of it, he came too at a time when the world was shunning it…. for security reason.
+Teacher : And think of it, he came too at a time when the world was shunning it…. for security reasons.
 I really love his spirit.

 Student : That’s the sportsman’s sprit!
 And you know?
-There’s been another good news of Indian sports from golf.
+There’s been another good news about Indian sports, from golf.

 Teacher : Well, I don’t know about golf.
 But yes I have heard Jeev Milkha Singh’s name.
 Is this about him?